google/exposure-notifications-server/docs/ios_device_check.md

 1. Click **Continue**.

-1. On the configmration page, do the following:
+1. On the confirmation page, do the following:

    1. Save the DeviceCheck Key ID value to a secure location - this is usually a 10 character alpha-numeric ID such as `ABCDE1FGHI`.